University of Maryland - MS, Family Studies

 I then attended an intense graduate program in Marriage and Family Therapy.
-We videotaped all of our appointments, which we would then show to supervisors.
-Their feedback at times was very tough to take, but it developed me as a therapist in a way nothing else could.
+This program included live and videotaped supervision.
+While their feedback at times was very tough to take, it developed me as a therapist in a way nothing else could.
 I am so grateful for the quality of training I received.

 After finishing graduate school, I worked with child survivors of sexual and physical abuse.

-In 2013, I built a home that could house my therapy office in the lower level of my residence that was designed specifically for this purpose.
+In 2013, I moved my therapy office into the lower level of my residence that was designed specifically for this purpose.
 My hope is that this environment is welcoming and comfortable.

-Many people are curious about their therapists, but therapists are taught about the importance of professional boundaries and are cautioned against revealing personal information.
+Many people are curious about their therapists, but therapists are cautioned against revealing personal information.
 Maintaining professional boundaries is important for the therapeutic relationship.